 Disney Hotel Cheyenne

 Live out your Wild West dreams at the Disney Hotel Cheyenne.
 The hotel has a fun Toy Story theme, complete with a walkable old-fashioned boom town and pony rides.
-The hotel is about a 20-minute walk to the parks but also offers a free shuttle, which takes about eight minutes.
+The hotel is about a 20-minute walk to the parks, but it also offers a free shuttle, which takes about eight minutes.

 Disney Hotel Santa Fe

 If you have kids who love the Cars franchise, the Disney Hotel Santa Fe is the spot to be.
 The hotel pays homage to the American Southwest and has Cars-themed rooms.
-Your walk to the park will take about 20 minutes, or you can take the shuttle which takes about eight minutes.
+Your walk to the park will take about 20 minutes, or you can take the shuttle, which takes about eight minutes.

 Disney Davy Crockett Ranch

 The last hotel at Disneyland Paris is the Disney Davy Crockett Ranch.
 The hotel is set up as individual cabins, similar to Disney’s Fort Wilderness at Walt Disney World.
 The resort also features a mini-golf course, a tennis court, and a tasty buffet.
-The one downfall to this resort is that there is no shuttle service and you must drive your own car to the park, which takes 15 minutes.
+The one downfall to this resort is that there is no shuttle service, and you must drive your own car to the park, which takes 15 minutes.
 If you’re short on time, I wouldn’t stay here because of the lack of internal transportation.

 How to get tickets for Disneyland Paris